-Massage Therapy services are provided Fleet Feet South County.
+Massage Therapy services are provided at Fleet Feet South County clubhouse.
 Lay back and let our Licensed Massage Therapists do the work to improve your performance!
 Using hands, feet, elbows, and knees, our massages for active St. Louisans release tension, restore muscle balance, and reduce the risk of injury.
 Massage therapy will help you make the most of your recovery time!

 Fleet Feet massage therapists integrate a range of modalities to best meet specific therapy goals and preferences in a unique customized session directed at achieving long term changes in musculoskeletal balance.
 Here are just a few of the techniques we have in our massage therapy tool-bag:

 Ashiatsu massage uses the therapist’s feet to deliver the deepest therapeutic massage available that is still comfortable and relaxing.
 Ashiatsu is good for releasing chronic tension in deep, hard to reach muscles- especially in the hips, shoulders and legs.